Nexfinity/CakeyBot-Wiki/feature/social-feeds.md

 # Setup/Add Feeds

 1. Login to our [web dashboard](https://cakey.bot/dashboard/public/).
-2. Go to "Social Feeds" [here](https://cakey.bot/dashboard/public/feeds).
+2. Go to "Social Feeds".
 3. Click the tab for the feed you want to add (i.e. Reddit, Twitch, etc)
 4. Click the "Add New Feed" button
 5. Fill in the required information.
 All feeds will require a channel ID and a web hook URL for that channel in order to post messages there.
 You can read how to create a web hook URL [here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).